citp/privacy-policy-historical/k/ke/key/keycaresolutions.co.uk.md

-> *The following text is extracted and transformed from the keycaresolutions.co.uk privacy policy that was archived on 2014-05-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140507130907id_/http%3A//www.keycaresolutions.co.uk/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the keycaresolutions.co.uk privacy policy that was archived on 2014-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141231031959id_/http%3A//www.keycaresolutions.co.uk/privacy.html) for the most accurate reproduction.*

 # Privacy Policy

-At Key Care Solutions we are dedicated to safeguarding and preserving your privacy when visiting our site or communicating electronically with us.
+At Key Care Solutions, we are dedicated to safeguarding and preserving your privacy when visiting our site or communicating electronically with us.
 This Privacy Policy explains what happens to any personal data that you provide to us, or that we collect from you when you are on this site.
 We do update this Policy from time to time so please do return and review this Policy regularly.
-For the purpose of the Data Protection Act 1998 our data controller is Peter Cullen.
+For the purpose of the Data Protection Act 1998, our data controller is Peter Cullen.
 (Reg No: Z2430923)

 ##  Information We Collect

-In operating our website we may collect and process the following data about you:
+In operating our website, we may collect and process the following data about you:

   * Details of your visits to our website and the resources that you access, including, but not limited to, traffic data, location data, weblogs and other communication data.